Report Settings for Data Insights

 This page includes the following:

-Because the printing options affect all users of a data insight and the output they can produce or receive, there are several things that are good to understand before defining printing settings.
+Because the report setting options affect all users of a data insight and the output they can produce or receive, there are several things that are good to understand before defining Report Settings.

-When you add or edit a data insight, you find the print settings are on the Printing tab.
-For information, see Adding, Editing, Copying, and Deleting Data Insights.
+When you add or edit a data insight, you can define the PDF format options on the Reporting Settings tab.

-Only the owner and editors of a data insight can open the data insight to update the Printing settings.
+Only the owner and editors of a data insight can open the data insight to update the Report Settings.
 However, anyone who can view the data insight can print it as it is defined.

-You can choose one of the following output types in the Printing settings:
+You can choose one of the following output types as the Format of the Report in the Report Settings:

 • CSV

-The settings on the Printing tab are used in the following situations:
+The settings on the Report Settings tab are used in the following situations:

-• The data insight is scheduled to automatically email specified recipients with a snapshot of the data at the scheduled time.
-The attached snapshot is in the output format that is defined on the Printing tab.
+• The data insight is scheduled to be automatically emailed to specified recipients with a snapshot of the data at the scheduled time.
+The attached snapshot is in the Format for the Report that is defined on the Report Settings tab.

-• When PDF is defined as the output type and you or another user chooses either of the following options from the Actions menu (on either the Data Insights list, or while viewing a specific data insight), then the PDF that is produced uses these settings:
+• When PDF is defined as the Format for the Report, then the template and PDF Format settings defined in the Reporting Settings tab for the PDFs are used when you or another user chooses either of the following options from the Actions menu (on either the Data Insights list, or while viewing a specific data insight):

 • Print (PDF)